I enjoy making and creating products when I have free time, especially using Ayurvedic herbs, which are wonderful for the hair and skin.

 - Add honey to the milk and stir until the honey has dissolved.
 Adding it at this time helps to maintain the integrity of the honey.

-- Once the honey is full incorporated add the fenugreek water/ plain distilled water (if you skipped the fenugreek step).
-If you like to use the mashed fenugreek to infuse your water you can use it that way as well.
+- Once the honey is fully incorporated add the fenugreek water or plain distilled water (if you skipped the fenugreek step).
+If you like to use the mashed fenugreek to infuse your water, you can use it that way as well.

 Once everything is fully incorporated, I pour it into a dye applicator bottle.
-If using this as a prepoo/ pre-shampoo conditioner: I apply it to my unwashed hair, rinse, then cleanse and deep condition with another product.
+If using this as a pre-poo conditioner, apply it to unwashed hair, rinse, then cleanse and deep condition with another product.

-If using this as a conditioner, I apply it after my hair has been cleansed.
+If using this as a conditioner, apply it after hair has been cleansed.
 I apply the mask to my hair for 30 minutes to an hour and then rinse.